EvanQuan/vmath-plus/README.md

 extension of Damian Conway's [vmath plugin](https://github.com/thoughtstream/Damian-Conway-s-Vim-Setup/blob/master/plugin/vmath.vim).

-(He did all the hard work, not me.)

 Here is a video demonstration of the plugin in use from OSCON 2013:

 [![](https://img.youtube.com/vi/aHm36-na4-4/0.jpg)](https://www.youtube.com/watch?v=aHm36-na4-4&feature=youtu.be&t=1792)